DavidCico/Benfords-law-with-JAVA/README.md

     from UCI repository.</div></li>
 </ul>

+<div align="justify">Data can be obtained by reading a CSV file, or generated randomly following a uniform or Gaussian distribution (for checking).
+CSV reading has been chosen as it is one of the most common ways to get and read data.
+Data is then stored into a HashMap<String,String> structure to be treated.</div>

 ## Note
 One of the best visualization effort for this law can be found at [Testing Benford's Law](http://testingbenfordslaw.com/)